o-ran-sc/archived-ric-app-admin/docs/installation-guide.rst

 2.  **A1 Mediator** : The A1 mediator is responsible for sending policies to the xAPPs over RMR to configure their behaviour.
 A mock-up of the A1 mediator can be built and executed as follows :

-    - *make mock-a1-server* builds the executable.
+    - *make mock-a1-tool* builds the executable.
-    - The executable can be run as *./mock-a1-server -p <port number>*  where port number can be any port not conflicting with the xAPP and E2 Term.
+    - The executable can be run as *./mock-a1-tool -p <port number> <options>*  where port number can be any port not conflicitng  with the xAPP and E2 Term ports.
-    - Note that the A1 mediator also uses RMR and hence the environment variable *RMR_SEED_RT* must also be set when executing *mock-a1-server* (if static routes are being used).
+    - Note that the A1 mediator also uses RMR and hence the environment variable *RMR_SEED_RT* must also be set when executing *mock-a1-tool* (if static routes are being used).
-    - On start up, the *mock-a1-mediator* will send a stream of valid/invalid JSON messages containing policies to test the xAPP.
+    - Run ./mock-a1-tool -h to see various options.

 3.  **VES Collector** : This component is responsible for receiving metrics from xAPPs as JSON payloads.
-A simple mock-up is available under *test/* which is basically a *cherrypy* web-server that receives JSON and prints out relevant messages.
+A simple mock-up is available under *test/* which is basically a *cherrypy* web-server that receives VES messages from the Admission Control Xapp  and prints out relevant messages.
 It can be invoked as *python ./mock_ves_collector.py*.

     - Pre-requisites for the VES collector are the *cherrypy* and *requests* Python modules.
 They can be installed via pip :  *pip install cherrypy requests*.